CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

     </a>
 </figure>

-GIGO stands for "Garbage In, Garbage Out" (to read more about the origins of GIGO, read this article [https://www.atlasobscura.com/articles/is-this-the-first-time-anyone-printed-garbage-in-garbage-out](https://www.atlasobscura.com/articles/is-this-the-first-time-anyone-printed-garbage-in-garbage-out)).
+GIGO stands for "Garbage In, Garbage Out" and the term has been used for decades in computing to refer to when data entry errors would produce faulty results.
+Rob Stenson has a great  post exploring the history of the term all the way back to Charles Babbage, one of the first inventors of the computer, [https://www.atlasobscura.com/articles/is-this-the-first-time-anyone-printed-garbage-in-garbage-out](https://www.atlasobscura.com/articles/is-this-the-first-time-anyone-printed-garbage-in-garbage-out).

 GIGO is important because it essentially means that the quality of your data analysis is always dependent on the quality of your data.

 However, for as much as we want to prioritize quality, what are some of the downsides or tradeoffs of cleaning data?
 Some potential considerations include: